About Our Services

 Securely store your records near you, and where you're never more than a click away from retrieving critical documents.
 With Access:

-Our records management platform, FileBRIDGE Records gives you complete control and 24/7 access to manage and govern your secure file storage.
+Our records management software, FileBRIDGE Records, gives you complete control and 24/7 access to manage and govern your secure file storage.

-We provide climate-controlled, weather- and fire-protected facilities for both paper and multimedia records.
+We provide climate-controlled, weather- and fire-protected record storage facilities for both paper and multimedia records.
 Keep film, video, x-rays, and tape backups from deteriorating due to environmental exposure and handling factors.

 And if that's not secure enough: Consider underground storage vaults.
 These facilities are located hundreds of feet below ground to keep your business-critical records safe.

-All Access records centers and vaults are PRISM Privacy+ Certified.
+All Access records storage facilities and vaults are PRISM Privacy+ Certified.

 Access helps you consolidate information across locations and departments, reduce redundancies, and improve your ability to find what you need by converting your paper documents to digital files.